Market Spotlight: Sarcoma

 - Therapies in development for sarcoma focus on a wide variety of targets.
 The majority of these therapies are administered via the oral and intravenous routes, with the remainder being intraocular/subretinal/subconjunctival, intradermal, intramuscular, intraarterial, intratumoral, and topical formulations.

-- An expected PDUFA date for tazemetostat is the only high-impact upcoming event in the sarcoma space.
-The overall likelihood of approval of a Phase I sarcoma asset is 10.9%, and the average probability a drug advances from Phase III is 50%.
-Drugs, on average, take 9.4 years from Phase I to approval, compared to 9.3 years in the overall oncology space.
+- The overall likelihood of approval of a Phase I sarcoma asset is 11.1%, and the average probability a drug advances from Phase III is 50%.
+Drugs, on average, take 9.6 years from Phase I to approval, compared to 9.3 years in the overall oncology space.

 - There have been 16 licensing and asset acquisition deals involving sarcoma drugs during 2014–19.
 The largest deal during the period was the $1,150m strategic collaboration and licensing agreement signed in 2014 between Adaptimmune and GlaxoSmithKline to develop and commercialize Adaptimmune’s NY-ESO-1 program.

 - The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for sarcoma have been in the early and mid-phases of development, with 89% of trials in Phase I–II, and only 11% in Phase III–IV.

 - The US has a substantial lead in the number of sarcoma clinical trials globally.
 France leads the major EU markets, while Israel has the top spot in Asia.

 - Merck & Co leads industry sponsors with the highest overall number of clinical trials for sarcoma, followed by Novartis.

 7 KEY TAKEAWAYS